tdwg/bdq/tg2/_review/docs/intro/index.md

 ### 2.1 Vocabularies

-The focus of this standard is on the tests and assertions.
-These are instantiated formally as a vocabulary (namespace abbreviation `bdqcore:`), with test names, labels, descriptions, expected responses and other metadata.
+The focus of this standard is on a framework for describing data quality and the description of a set of tests and assertions using that framework.
+The framework is instantiated formally as an ontology (namespace abbreviation bdqffdq:).
+The tests are instantiated formally as a vocabulary (namespace abbreviation `bdqcore:`), with test names, labels, descriptions, expected responses and other metadata.
 The tests and assertions specifications make use of additional vocabularies, three of which are defined by this standard.
 Together the vocabularies serve to support the specification of suites of biodiversity data quality assessments and amendments to improve data for particular purposes.
 Each vocabulary is described in full in its distinct Term List document, linked from and summarized together on [BDQ Core Vocabularies](https://github.com/tdwg/bdq/blob/master/tg2/_review/docs/vocabularies/index.md).

 ### 2.2 Test Guidance